 I am currently running an Oriental Adventures (OA) campaign called The Divine Heir and the Jade Regent loosely based around the Pathfinder Adventure Path the Jade Regent with strong influences from Sekiro.
 The first adventure is called The Ashina Legacy and is essentially the The Brinewall Legacy set in and completely converted to an OA setting.

 I had to rewrite the adventure intro and re-theme the monsters but it worked well.
-Here is the flowchart of the adventure:
+Here is the flowchart of the adventure (and campaign).

 This is a fiendish tikbalang – a Pilipino monster.
 The creature lives in Omikura swamp.
 The PCs wisely avoided the creature at all costs when they encountered it at level 1.
 The swamp falls under their demnese now so they may need to deal with it sooner rather than just ignoring it.